Alik Griffin

 In terms of image quality and optics, it’s great.
 I have yet to find a situation that causes this lens to struggle.
 This is rare for a lot of these cheaper lenses.
 Usually, the Meike or 7Artisans have pretty simple coatings, or internal light scattering or something, and they will often struggle in bright glaring lighting conditions.

-Contrast and color are almost always good with the TTArtisan 35mm f1.4 which tells me the coatings are good and the internal design is good.
+Contrast and color are almost always good with the TTArtisan 35mm f1.4, which tells me the coatings and internal design are good.

 ISO 400, f1.4, 1/200